Aayushpatel007/GoogleDriveAccess/README.md

 ## Abstract

-Given the fact that every person is unique, some medical conditions are atypical and that bots can’t communicate effectively (at least not yet), the answer for now is no.
-However, with rise of Artificial Intelligence and Chat-Bots probelms can be solved to a huge extent which will save patients and practitioners time and money while allowing a greater level of oversight.
+Given the fact that every person is unique, some medical conditions are atypical and that bots can’t communicate effectively (at least not yet), the answer for now is no. However, with rise of Artificial Intelligence and Chat-Bots probelms can be solved to a huge extent which will save patients and practitioners time and money while allowing a greater level of oversight.

+#### Why Chat-Bots are more important in Health Care Industry?

+* **Chat Bots can easily replace the work of Hospital Receptionist by guiding patients about hospital and its services(including billings,insurance coverage).**
+* **Shortage of doctors**
+* **Wasting time and money for small follow-ups**

+## Our Solution- Healthify.AI

+* ****

 ## Getting Started